What Is Fentanyl?

 - Abstral®, a dissolving tablet placed under the tongue to relieve severe cancer pain.
 Abstral carries risks of opioid withdrawal and dependence.

 Other brand name Fentanyl-based medications include Subsys®, Sublimaze®, and Lazanda®.
 These medications are also designed to relieve cancer pain in patients who are already using pain medication.

-Patients should always follow medical instructions from a doctor when using any fentanyl-based medication.
-Fentanyl-based medications should always be kept away from children and they should only be taken to relieve pain which is chronic and severe, not occasional and mild.
+Patients should always follow medical instructions from a doctor when using any Fentanyl-based medication.
+Such medications should always be kept away from children and they should only be taken to relieve pain which is chronic and severe, not occasional and mild.